Where are Apple's iPhone, iPads and Macs made? And why doesn't the company assemble its products in the US?

 Following the chat with the Prime Minister, the Apple CEO also met with the Mayor of London about Apple's future in the UK capital.
 Don't forget, Apple announced back in 2016 that the company is building a new UK headquarters in London's Battersea Power Station, so it has big plans for the UK.

 How much does an iPhone cost to make?

-According to research firm IHS, the iPhone 6s Plus (Apple's current flagship phone, at the time of writing) costs Apple $236 to manufacture (once manufacturing costs are added), whilst it retails at over three times the price at $749 for the 16GB model.
+According to research firm IHS, the iPhone 6s Plus costs Apple $236 to manufacture, while it previously retailed at over three times the price at $749 for the 16GB model.
 What's even more interesting to note is the extra storage found in the 64GB model costs Apple around $17 extra to make, while it charges its customers an extra $100 for the extra storage space.

 Apple vs Samsung

 It's interesting to understand the cost of the manufacturing process, as when compared to other manufacturers like Samsung, who make a lot of Apple's internal parts and manufacture a greater percentage of components within their own devices; it costs Samsung more to build the Galaxy S6 Edge 64GB over the Apple iPhone 6 Plus 64GB model.
 The Galaxy S6 Edge 64GB used to be found for around £500 on Amazon.

 This all goes to show how complex and yet how successful Apple is as a logistical engine, keeping down costs and managing a vast and complicated supply chain with links around the globe.